-As the Welsh Government continue to review the measures in place to reduce the spread of Coronavirus (COVID-19), the guidelines are changing on a regular basis.
-They are constantly changing lockdown measures but still have rules in place to ensure that we all Keep Wales Safe.
+As the Welsh Government continue to review the measures in place to reduce the spread of Coronavirus (COVID-19), the guidelines are changing on a regular basis, to ensure that we all Keep Wales Safe.

 There have been certain measures changed at different dates over the past few weeks and this continues to happen as we move forward.
 The changes can be seen below: